-Can I smoke while taking ZYBAN?
+Smoking while taking ZYBAN:

 It is not dangerous to smoke while taking ZYBAN.
 If you continue to smoke after the date you set to quit while taking ZYBAN this will lower your chances of success in breaking your smoking habit.